Ejim and Gonzaga host Pacific

 Spokane, Washington; Saturday, 5 p.m.
 EST

-BOTTOM LINE: Gonzaga hosts Pacific after Yvonne Ejim scored 25 points in Gonzaga’s 64-48 victory over the San Diego Toreros.
+BOTTOM LINE: Gonzaga hosts Pacific after Yvonne Ejim scored 25 points in Gonzaga’s 64-48 win against the San Diego Toreros.

-The Bulldogs are 8-2 in home games.
-Gonzaga is third in the WCC with 24.4 defensive rebounds per game led by Maud Huijbens averaging 6.1.
+The Bulldogs are 8-2 on their home court.
+Gonzaga is 2-2 in games decided by 3 points or fewer.

-The Tigers have gone 7-5 against WCC opponents.
+The Tigers are 7-5 against conference opponents.
 Pacific is sixth in the WCC scoring 65.0 points per game and is shooting 41.1%.

-Gonzaga’s average of 7.1 made 3-pointers per game this season is only 0.7 more made shots on average than the 6.4 per game Pacific gives up.
-Pacific averages 65.0 points per game, 1.0 fewer than the 66.0 Gonzaga allows.
+Gonzaga’s average of 7.1 made 3-pointers per game this season is just 0.7 more made shots on average than the 6.4 per game Pacific allows.
+Pacific averages 4.1 made 3-pointers per game this season, 2.9 fewer made shots on average than the 7.0 per game Gonzaga gives up.

-The Bulldogs and Tigers face off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Ejim is scoring 21.3 points per game with 8.6 rebounds and 2.9 assists for the Bulldogs.
-Allie Turner is averaging 11.1 points and 3.6 rebounds while shooting 39.2% over the past 10 games.

 LAST 10 GAMES: Bulldogs: 9-1, averaging 71.5 points, 38.0 rebounds, 17.2 assists, 7.1 steals and 3.5 blocks per game while shooting 45.9% from the field.
 Their opponents have averaged 59.6 points per game.